TheNotary/bundlegem/README.md

 ## Customizing Your Own Templates

 Place your own templates in `~/.bunglegem/templates`.
-You can populate it with examples by running `bundlegem --install-best-templates`
+You can populate it with examples by running `bundlegem --install-best-templates` which will effectively clone down a few sample git repos into the templates folder for you such as [Go-Cli](https://github.com/TheNotary/go-cli) for instance.

 You'll get a good idea as to the possibilities by inspecting the files in [templates](https://github.com/TheNotary/bundlegem/tree/master/lib/bundlegem/templates/newgem).
 Some quick tips follow: